sesam-io/ais-integration/README.rst

 The reason I chose to do this in a separate dataset is that I wanted the entities in this dataset to be automatically updated when a new related position report arrives, using Sesams cache-invalidation algorithm.
 To do this, I used the DTL ``hops`` "join" function.
-It joins the current entity with a matching entity in another dataset, which is very nice, but it also tracks this fact behind the scenes so any relecvant changes in the joined dataset will trigger a automatic retransform of the dependent entity.
+It joins the current entity with a matching entity in another dataset, which is very nice, but it also tracks this fact behind the scenes so any relevant changes in the joined dataset will trigger a automatic retransform of the dependent entity.
 Which is fantastic!
 Here's how I did it:

 ::